alexberry/trainboard/bugreport/README.md

 ## Wiring

 I made sure wiring was identical, with the addition of connecting D for 1/16 Scan rate.
 I also attempted to connect not-in-use E to ground on arduino, to no good effect.
-The display has been powered by both a USB -> Barrel power supply and a dedicated 10A 5v power supply, neither solution made a difference.
+The display has been powered by both a USB -> Barrel power supply and a dedicated 10A 5v power supply, neither solution made a difference. _All cables used on 8S were re-used on 16S, including cross-patches between IN and OUT_.

 I have made my own wiring table for this, viewable [here](https://github.com/alexberry/trainboard#wiring-guide)